affableashish/k8s-hands-on/README.md

 # k8s-hands-on
 This repo contains notes from Docker and Kubernetes course at [Microsoft Learn](https://learn.microsoft.com/en-us/training/paths/intro-to-kubernetes-on-azure/) and also [Kubernetes course](https://youtu.be/X48VuDVv0do?si=T1xGQVUEa2ZdTatH) by TechWorld with Nana.

+Also check out the following resources:
+1. [9 tips](https://www.docker.com/blog/9-tips-for-containerizing-your-net-application/) for containerizing .NET app.
-Also check out this [video](https://youtu.be/4ht22ReBjno?si=gBkC4jhCS2G9ZYd5) for ELI5 version of Kubernetes.
+2. [video](https://youtu.be/4ht22ReBjno?si=gBkC4jhCS2G9ZYd5) for ELI5 version of Kubernetes.
+3. Kubernetes [series](https://andrewlock.net/deploying-asp-net-core-applications-to-kubernetes-part-1-an-introduction-to-kubernetes/) by Andrew Lock.
+4. [Best practices](https://mikehadlow.com/posts/2022-06-24-writing-dotnet-services-for-kubernetes/) using Kubernetes with .NET apps.

 ## Microservices
 A variant of the service-oriented architecture (SOA) structural style - arranges an application as a collection of loosely coupled services.